LinArcX/winconf/README.md

 - fd?
 - amber?
 - exa?
 - zathura
 - bat?

-After installing packages with cygwin, don't run cygwin terminal, you should use cmd. but to use cygwin binaries you need to add C:\cygwin64\bin to your ENV.
+After installing packages with cygwin, don't run cygwin terminal, since cygwin has bash as shell. we need cmd and for terminal emulator, we can use wezterm.
+For using cygwin binaries you need to add C:\cygwin64\bin to your ENV.

 # Windows Basics
 - Default user directory: `C:\Users\<user-name>`